kwaldenphd/pandas-machine-learning-intro/README.md

 `doublequote` | Specifies how to handle quoting character within a field `escapechar` | Specifies the string used to escape the delimiter character if `quoting` is set to `QUOTE_NONE`

-<blockquote>Q3: Write code that loads in a different CSV file as a DataFrame and accomplishes each of the following tasks.
+<blockquote>Q3: Write code that loads in a different data file as a DataFrame and accomplishes each of the following tasks.
 Include code + comments.
  <ul><li>Shows the first five rows</li>
   <li>Shows the last five rows</li>
   <li>Checks the data types for each column</li>